aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 .. literalinclude:: include/snippets/launch_auto-wannier_workflow.py

-Inspect the script in detail now, and make sure that you undestand all its parts.
+Inspect the script in detail now, and make sure that you understand all its parts.
 The comments should guide you through it.
 As you will notice, the amount of information to provide to the workflow is really minimal: just the codes to use, the crystal structure, and some flags to control the behavior (which protocol to use, if you want to compute